lavinotan/frontend-todolist/README.md

 ## Requirements & Technologies
 * React Component in practice - dynamic to-do-list Web App.
 * Demonstration of server management by Express and Node.js.
-* Database implementation of Google Firebase - Cloude Firestore.
+* Database implementation of Google Firebase - Cloude Firestore and Authentication Sign-in.
 * Application of REST API and CRUD operations.
 * Delpoyment of the web app with Heroku.